 As any person with a partner who snores knows, getting a good night’s rest can be next to impossible with loud snoring filling the room each night.
 If you have a partner who snores at night, it’s difficult to fall asleep and stay asleep, particularly if your partners’ snoring extra loud.
 A lack of sleep can affect every area of your life, so learning how to sleep with a snorer can benefit your relationship, your health, and your happiness.

-Here are some ways you can sleep with a snorer that could improve the well-being of both of you.
+Here are some ways to make someone stop snoring so that you can sleep with your partner that could improve the well-being of both of you.

 1. Make Sure it Isn’t Medical